comprna/CHEUI/README.md

 ### Sort the predictions to group all the predictions from the same site

-The output from model 1 needs to be sorted before using model 2 to predict m6A at transcriptomic sites.
+The output from model 1 needs to be sorted before using model 2 to predict m6A (or m5C) at transcriptomic sites.
 We provide below two ways of doing this depending of whether you have one or more replicates: